HouzuoGuo/laitos/doc/Configuration.md

 ## Overview

 laitos components go into two categories:
-- Daemons - web and mail server, chat bots, etc.
 - Features - access to Email, post to Twitter/Facebook, etc.

-Every daemon grants you access to all features.
+- Daemons - web server, mail server, and chat bots.
+Daemons grant access to all features.

-A text file written in [JSON](https://en.wikipedia.org/wiki/JSON) supplies configuration to all components.
+laitos uses a text file written in [JSON](https://en.wikipedia.org/wiki/JSON) to configure all components.
+As a start, make an empty text file and write down `{ }` - an empty JSON object.

-Write configuration for the daemons and features you plan to use.
-A component without configuration remains inactive.
+Then go through the sections below to craft your very own configuration.
+Keep in mind - a component without configuration remains inactive.

+After the configuration file is ready, laitos is [ready to run](https://github.com/HouzuoGuo/laitos/wiki/Invocation).

 ## Daemons